bluedata-katacoda/katacoda-scenarios/Hello world2_scenario/step5.md

 Plaese review this link before you proceed: [Link](http://docs.bluedata.com/awb34_updating-an-existing-image)<br>
 <br>
-For your reference, we have already created a ready .wb file in the ~/test directory.
-We will copy that file into the helloworld2 directory using the following command:<br>

 `cd ~/source/helloworld2`{{execute}}<br>
 To view the content of .wb file, execute the following command:<br>
 `cat ~/source/helloworld2/helloworld-app.wb`{{execute}}